mikolalysenko/mudb/muschema/README-toc.md

 // modify player entity
 otherEntities.foo.hp = 1

-// compute a patch
-const patch = EntitySet.diff(entities, otherEntities)
+// compute a patch and write it to stream const out = new MuWriteStream(32) const hasPatch = EntitySet.diff(entities, otherEntities, out)

+let otherEntitiesCopy = EntitySet.clone(entites)
+if (hasPatch) {
+    // read the patch from stream and apply it to
-// apply a patch to a set of entities const entityCopy = EntitySet.patch(entities, patch)
+    // a copy of entities
+    const inp = new MuReadStream(out.buffer.uint8)
+    otherEntitiesCopy = EntitySet.patch(entities, inp)
+}

 // release memory
 EntitySet.free(otherEntities)